prashcr/localpets/grpc_server/README.md

 #### Run tests

-The test suite is written in [tape](https://github.com/substack/tape)
+The test suite is written in [tape](https://github.com/substack/tape), and uses a gRPC client to test the endpoints

 ```
+npm start
 npm test
 ```